 Electronic Information for Libraries

 The core service of eIFL.net is the provision of access to commercially produced electronic journals and databases, through collective negotiations with publishers and aggregators.
-They also have a section of their site (under Services) that talks about grants for consortia building and development and free journals.
+See their EIL In Action page to browse EIFL’s work in copyright, open access, licensing, public library innovation, and the development of library consortia

 EOLSS